MileHacker Logo

 Snapshot

 Mangshi offers a compelling snapshot of Yunnan’s diverse allure.
-This city, the capital of the Dehong Dai and Jingpo Autonomous Prefecture, is a testament to cultural fusion and natural splendor.
-Its most striking feature, the Menghuan Grand Golden Pagoda, gleams with spiritual radiance, reflecting the intense Theravada Buddhist faith of the local Dai people.
-Nearby, the Mangshi Silver Pagoda is a contrasting, equally captivating sight.
+This metropolis, the capital of the Dehong Dai and Jingpo Autonomous Prefecture, is a confirmation of cultural fusion and natural splendor.
+Its most important striking feature, the Menghuan Grand Golden Pagoda, gleams with spiritual radiance, reflecting the intense Theravada Buddhist faith of the local Dai people.
+Nearby, the Mangshi Silver Pagoda is an opposing, equally captivating sight.

 Natural Wonders